garytaylor/agileproxy/README.md

 1. Asserting requests were made to specific urls and that they contained the correct parameters
 2. Route matching on URL parameters from the query string
+3. Multi Application - The current infrastructure supports it, just need UI support - can already be done using REST